 The topic of migration requires a complex interpretation that brings into play different fields of knowledge, from history to anthropology, from palaeontology to law.
-And this indeed was the case at the Forum “Scientific views on migration”, organized by IBSA Foundation in collaboration with Giovanni Pellegri, Head of L’ideatorio of the Università della Svizzera Italiana, and Telmo Pievani, Professor of Philosophy of Biological Sciences at the University of Padova.
-The Forum was held in the auditorium of USI in Lugano, on 13 October 2018.
+And this indeed was the case at the Forum “Scientific views on migration”, organized by IBSA Foundation in collaboration with Giovanni Pellegri, Head of L’ideatorio of the Università della Svizzera italiana, and Telmo Pievani, Professor of Philosophy of Biological Sciences at the University of Padova.

 For a moment the latest headlines were left aside to adopt a more wider-ranging perspective.
 With the help of the nine speakers specializing in different fields, an attempt was made to move away from the dramatic image of a boat overflowing with people and to set it within a debate that would raise questions about issues such as frontiers and boundaries, identity, multi-culturalism, citizenship and solidarity.

 The debate did not focus on international agreements and EU policies, but rather on the considerations that all citizens ought to make in the face of the evidence that us humans have always been migrants.
 Physical movement is, in fact, an age-old human adaptation, a reaction to environmental change, as well as climate change in particular (ultimately, this is also what is happening today): for the past two million years human populations have left their native continent, Africa, and migrated in all directions, differentiating themselves.